felipetovarhenao/bell-tutorials/public/markdown/04_lists.md

 ### Exercise 1: Chord Progressions

-1. Create a _llll_ representing a chord progression of your choice.
-Each chord should include three notes.
+1. Create a _llll_ representing a chord progression of your choice, using MIDI values as pitch.
+Each chord should include three pitches.
 2. Print the progression.

 ### Exercise 2: Melody with Rhythms